layline-io/layline-doc/docs/02-concept/02-wf-config/02-configuration.md

 ![](.configuration-images/02a80f77.png "Option 2: Remove from _Asset Editor_ (Workflow Configuration)")

-:::caution Please note: Projects are removed, not deleted! layline.io cannot physically **delete** the Project from disk (due to browser restrictions).
+:::warning Please note: Projects are removed, not deleted! layline.io cannot physically **delete** the Project from disk (due to browser restrictions).
 To truly delete the Project, please use the means of the underlying operating system.
 :::